 Lisa’s 11th Street garden was a panorama of tulip perfection the day before the wedding, but heavy rain began to fall at dawn.
 By mid-morning, the rain showed no sign of abating.
-To make room for the wedding guests, we were forced to hastily remove the bed and other furniture from her main floor master bedroom which overlooked the garden.
+To create dry shelter for the wedding guests, we were forced to hastily remove all the furniture from her main floor master bedroom which overlooked the garden.
 I remember my husband Bob, who performed the ceremony, saying: “Into every marriage a little rain must fall.”
 More than a little fell that day and on others that followed.
-In July 1978, Lisa and Steve divorced.
+A son was born in December 1976, but in July 1978, Lisa and Steve divorced.

-In December 1976, Lisa had given birth to their son, naming him after her father.
-Alden F. Clarke became the primary focus of her life.
+Lisa’s son, Alden F. Clarke, was named after her father and he became the primary focus of her life.
 He was an academic star, as well as an Olympic-level fencer, who graduated from Stanford University.
-Sadly, after his graduation from Stanford, mental illness and estrangement from Lisa and Steven followed, but Alden remained Lisa’s highest priority until her death.
+Sadly, after Alden’s graduation from Stanford, a sudden onset of mental illness lead to his estrangement from Lisa and Steven.
+Still Alden remained Lisa’s highest priority until her death.

 Lisa with her son Alden F. Clarke

 Because Lisa shared a birthday with my mother, I found it easy to remember hers.
 For two decades we enjoyed a tradition of celebrating her birthday over lunch.
 After I began working as a management consultant, my travel schedule disrupted our easy connections.
-But in May 2015, our paths accidentally crossed at a local gardening center.
+Luckily in May 2015, our paths accidentally crossed at a local gardening center.
 We caravanned in our separate Subarus to Vic’s Coffee Shop on North Broadway, where our reunion conversation lasted four hours.
 A few weeks later, we met again for lunch on Lisa’s birthday.
 Having revived our old tradition, we had lunch again in 2016 and 2017.
-In early December 2017, we sat down for a long talk with holiday tea and lemon cake in my living room.
-That afternoon, Lisa told me a secret story about how she had learned that squirrels have an incredible ability to endure freezing temperatures for long periods of time.
+In early December 2017, we had a long conversation over holiday tea and lemon cake in my living room.
+That afternoon, Lisa told me a secret story about how she had come to learn that squirrels have an incredible ability to endure freezing temperatures for long periods of time.

 Ten days later, Lisa sent me an email.